mor1/mor1.github.io/content/blog/2016-11-04-jetlag-fasting.md

 ---
 title: Rat Racing Jetlag
-subtitle: A trick that seems to work
+description: A trick that seems to work
 layout: post
 category: blog
 ---